Maryland Farm Bureau Young Farmers

 District 1 (Allegany, Frederick, Garrett, Washington) – Emily Stamper

-District 2 (Carroll, Howard, Montgomery) – Greg Dell, Chair
+District 2 (Carroll, Howard, Montgomery) – Alston Shipley

 District 3 (Anne Arundel, Calvert, Charles, Prince George’s, St. Mary’s) – Charlie Scasser